nameri96/HW-YA/README.md

 * **[HW-Tests](https://github.com/BGU-FVM/HW-Tests)** - Where the tests live.
 The test suite in this project will be used to examine (and grade) your implementation.
 The source folder contains some [examples](https://github.com/BGU-FVM/HW-Tests/tree/master/src/il/ac/bgu/cs/fvm/examples) to help you understand how your implementation is used.

 ## Project Setup

 1. `git clone` all the above projects.
 If you don't like Git, you can also download a zip file (look for the ["clone or download" button in the project's page](docs/dl-zip.png)).
-2. Using your favorite IDE, setup the projects dependencies like so:
+2. Using your favorite IDE, setup each cloned repository as a project.
+Then, setup the projects dependencies like so:

    ![Project setup](docs/project-setup.png)

+    Note: The repos already contain [NetBeans](https://netbeans.org) projects.
+If you prefer [IntelliJ IDEA](https://www.jetbrains.com/idea/), you can easily setup the projects using `File Menu -> New -> Project from Existing Source...`.
+If you are using [Eclipse](https://eclipse.org), we've made a [guide](docs/eclipse-setup.md).
 3. Write your code in `HW-Implementation`.
 4. Test your code by running the unit tests of `HW-Tests`.
-You may add mode tests if you want (we might add more tests too!).
+You may add more tests if you want (we might add more tests too!).
 5. Whatever you do, don't change `HW-Definitions`, or your code might not compile with our copy of it.
 This is a software *engineering* class, points will be deducted on being too smart for your own good (e.g. breaking the automated testing process due to compile errors).